rabbitmq/rabbitmq-website/site/tutorials/tutorial-seven-java.md

 Publisher confirms are a RabbitMQ feature that helps to meet this requirement.
 Publisher confirms are asynchronous in nature but it is also possible to handle them synchronously.
 There is no definitive way to implement publisher confirms, this usually comes down to the constraints in the application and in the overall system.
-Typical technics are:
+Typical techniques are:

  * publishing messages individually, waiting for the confirmation synchronously: simple, but very limited throughput.